-Physicians face a tough work-life balance, while patients, on the other hand, strive for hours just to get a 15-minute appointment with a tired, frustrated doctor.
-The cherry on top: are heavy insurance fees and redundant copays and deductibles after each ‘fortunate’ consultation with a primary care practitioner.
+Physicians face a tough work-life balance, while patients on the other hand, strive for hours just to get a 15-minute appointment with a tired, frustrated doctor.
+Cherry on top: heavy insurance fees and redundant copays and deductibles after each ‘fortunate’ consultation with a primary care practitioner.

 But, will there ever be a solution for this broken physician-patient-insurer relationship?
 There already is.
 We call it Direct Primary Care; physicians and patients might refer to it as a lifesaver.